cuongtm2012/Film_Flex_Release/scripts/README.md

-# FilmFlex Scripts
+# PhimGG Scripts

-This directory contains various scripts for managing and maintaining the FilmFlex application.
+This directory contains various scripts for managing and maintaining the PhimGG application.

 ## Database Scripts